WhiteHatInspector/emailGuesser/README.md

 Unfortunately, this makes the processing time higher than just a second for each query.
 I am working on it, to make it run faster.
 Will update if I figure a way to do so.

 **Q: Why do you generate a .txt file with results at the end?** <br/>
 A: OSINT investigators can use this output to run their own searches after the end of each search.
-I will post here in the future ways a .txt output of found e-mails can help you in your OSINT investigations.
+I will post here in the future, for ways a .txt output of found e-mails can help you in your OSINT investigations.

 **Q: I run the script but I didn't find the e-mail address of my target.
 Why?** <br/>
 A: The script checks all e-mail formats that users tend to use most often.
 This means that if your target doesn't use a common format for his e-mail address, you won't be able to find it this way unless you have a clue of its format (so that you can input that format yourself).
 Also this tool has more chances of finding the e-mail address of your target, if your target has a more unique name.
 The more unique name a target has, the better.
 For example, John Smith is a common name and your target will most probably try using other e-mail formats when registering his e-mail address, because the common formats are probably already taken, at the time of his e-mail registration.